 INFO: Flattening Lists on Windows PC

 If you have a list where you have used indenting to group items, you may sometimes want to sort the indented items independently of their parent items.
-The way to do this is to Flatten the list by choosingfrom the menu.
+The way to do this is to Flatten the list by choosing Flatten Outline from the Tools menu.
 Flattening your list will remove all indentation from all items, allowing you to sort them as equals.
 A common example of this is a To Do list in which Priority numbers are assigned to indented items, which are grouped under parent items that represent different projects or tasks.
 You would sometimes like to just sort all the indented items by priority, so you can see the highest priority items together, independent of project or task.

 When you Flatten your list, a new column is created called the Parent column.
 If you have more than one level of indentation in your list, a Parent column will be created for each level.
 These columns will usually be named Parent, Parent1, Parent2 and so on.
 The purpose of the Parent columns is to hold the information necessary for restoring the original hierarchy.
 For each item that was originally indented, the Parent column will hold the value of the Item column of its original parent item.
 Normally, you can just ignore the Parent columns.

 Flattening your list does not simply produce a temporary flat view of your items.
 The list is actually changed to a flat list, with information about the original hierarchy stored in the new Parent columns.
 This means that there are no restrictions on the type of changes you can make to your list after it has been flattened.
 You can sort, rearrange items, edit their contents, delete items or add new ones.
 The only thing you need to keep in mind is that any changes to the values in the Parent columns, or to the Item columns of the original parent items, may affect the ability of ListPro to restore the original hierarchy of the list.